tobiasflohre/movie-database/README.md

 Edit your /private/etc/hosts file and add the lines (on the Mac please verify the IP with "docker-machine ip default")

-    ${docker-machine ip default} moviedatabase.com
+    192.168.99.100 moviedatabase.com

 Clone this repository and do

     ./build.sh
     docker-compose --x-networking up

-Alternatively you can start all the containers manually
+Alternatively you can start all the containers manually and attach them to the network "moviedatabase"

+  docker network create moviedatabase

   docker build -t monitoring movie-database-monitoring docker build -t movies movie-database-movies